anthony-hamm/mean-sandbox/README.md

 1. Run in development mode with grunt: ```grunt```
 1. Make something awesome!

 Thats all!
-Now go and open up your browser at [http://localhost:3000](http://localhost:3000), and tweet [@jpotts18](http://twitter.com/jpotts18) to say thanks!
+Now go and open up your browser at [http://localhost:3000](http://localhost:3000).

 ## Prerequisites